 What is UN 38.3?

-It aims to provide parameters for how you should comply with relevant rules regarding the transportation of lithium batteries by air, including testing, documentation, and labeling.
+The Manual of Tests and Criteria aims to provide parameters for how you should comply with relevant rules regarding the transportation of lithium batteries by air, including testing, documentation, and labeling.

 In this section, we outline the requirements that you, as an importer or manufacturer, should be aware of when shipping lithium metal and lithium-ion batteries by air.